 Wrought iron fencing is traditionally black.
-This is because most wrought iron fences are created in black and the color penetrates through the steal.
+This is because most wrought iron fences are created in black and the color penetrates through the steel.
 Older neighborhoods may have wrought iron fences in colors to match the trim of a historic home to add curb appeal and a bit of punch to your home.

 Wood fencing for the front yard can be rustic to go with a log home and retain wood tones.
 The traditional white picket fence is the most common wood fence, but again, in historic areas, homeowners are painting their fences to match the shutters or gingerbread trim on their house.